 Palestine advocates decry MSNBC’s cancellation of Mehdi Hasan news show

-A memo indicates the TV network aims to put itself in a ‘better position’ for the 2024 US elections, The Hill reports.
+Channel president says change aims to put network in ‘better position’ for the 2024 US elections, The Hill reports.

 Washington, DC – MSNBC has cancelled Mehdi Hasan’s weekend TV programme, sparking anger from many Palestinian rights supporters who consider the progressive host a rare critic of Israeli policies on United States cable news.

-The decision, first reported by the news website Semafor on Thursday, came amid what advocates describe as a crackdown on criticism against Israel in the media, at universities and in arts.
-The country is currently leading a military offensive in Gaza that has killed more than 15,000 Palestinians, prompting human rights concerns.
+The decision, first reported by the news website Semafor on Thursday, came amid what advocates describe as a crackdown on criticism against Israel in the media, at universities and in the arts.
+The country is currently conducting a military offensive in Gaza that has killed more than 15,000 Palestinians, prompting human rights concerns.

 Keep readinglist of 3 items